Professional AC Maintenance Provides More Than Simple Cleanings

 It turns out we can’t.

 The average person can, at most, take care of simple maintenance procedures that will keep our AC chugging along.
-However, it takes a real professional to get our systems back into prime condition.
-Thankfully the team at Swan Plumbing, Heating & Air of Denver are the kind of people you need for all your AC maintenance needs.
+However, getting our systems back into prime condition takes a real professional.
+Thankfully the team at Swan Plumbing, Heating & Air of Denver are the people you need for all your AC maintenance needs.

 Let’s face it, some of us can barely operate the toaster, let alone a precision machine like an air conditioner.
-The most an inexperienced consumer should ever perform on their air conditioner is basic preventative maintenance.
+Basic preventative maintenance is the most an inexperienced consumer should ever perform on their air conditioner.
 Depending on your level of comfort, this may include:

 - Combing The Vent Fins